Sweet Caroline

-"Sweet Caroline" is a song written and performed by American singer Neil Diamond and released in May 1969 as a single with the title "Sweet Caroline (Good Times Never Seemed So Good)".
+"Sweet Caroline" (also known as "Sweet Caroline (Good Times Never Seemed So Good)") is a song written and performed by American singer Neil Diamond and released as a single on May 28, 1969.
 It was arranged by Charles Calello, and recorded at American Sound Studio in Memphis, Tennessee.

 Inspiration

-Diamond has provided different explanations for the song's origins.
-In a 2007 interview, Diamond stated the inspiration for his song was John F. Kennedy's daughter, Caroline, who was eleven years old at the time it was released.
+Neil Diamond has provided different explanations for the song's origins.
+In a 2007 interview, he stated the inspiration for the song was John F. Kennedy's daughter Caroline Kennedy, who was 11 years old at the time it was released.
 Diamond sang the song for her at her 50th birthday celebration in 2007.
-On December 21, 2011, in an interview on CBS's The Early Show, Diamond said that a magazine cover photo of Caroline as a young child on a horse with her parents created an image in his mind, and the rest of the song came together about five years after seeing the picture.
-However, in 2014 Diamond said the song was about his then-wife Marcia, but he needed a three-syllable name to fit the melody.
-The song has proven to be enduringly popular and, as of November 2014, has sold over two million digital downloads in the United States.
+On December 21, 2011, in an interview on CBS's The Early Show, Diamond said that a magazine cover photo of Caroline Kennedy as a young child on a horse with her parents John F. Kennedy and Jacqueline Kennedy created an image in his mind, and the rest of the song came together about five years after seeing the picture.
+However, in 2014, Diamond said the song was about his then-wife Marcia Murphey, but he needed a three-syllable name to fit the melody.

 Performance

-The song reached No. 4 on the Billboard Hot 100 chart the week ending August 16, 1969, and was certified gold by the RIAA on August 18, 1969, for sales of one million singles.
-"Sweet Caroline" was also the first of fifty-eight entries on the US Easy Listening chart, peaking at No. 3.
+The song reached No. 4 on the Billboard Hot 100 chart in the week ending August 16, 1969, and was certified gold by the RIAA on August 18, 1969, for sales of one million singles.
+"Sweet Caroline" was also the first of Diamond's 58 entries on the US Easy Listening chart, peaking at No. 3.

 In the autumn of 1969, Diamond performed "Sweet Caroline" on several television shows.
-It later reached No. 8 on the UK singles chart in March 1971.
+It later reached No. 8 on the UK Singles Chart in March 1971.

 In July 2021, "Sweet Caroline" re-entered the UK Singles Chart again 50 years after its first UK release, following its use by England supporters during Euro 2020.
-It re-entered the chart at No. 48 on the week ending 15 July and a week later it rose to No. 20.
+It re-entered the chart at No. 48 on the week ending July 15 and a week later it rose to No. 20.

-Reception
+Critical reception

-Cash Box called the song "sensational," highlighting the fact that Diamond's "material and production sound take on a completely different dimension in this love ballad which maintains a warm glow throughout with occasional surges of strength."
+Cash Box called the song "sensational", highlighting the fact that Diamond's "material and production sound take on a completely different dimension in this love ballad which maintains a warm glow throughout with occasional surges of strength".
+Record World said that "Neil Diamond stirs rich excitement with this voluptuous new 'Sweet Caroline'."
+Billboard called it a "hard hitting love ballad" with "exceptional production and vocal workout".
+The song has proven to be enduringly popular and, as of November 2014, has sold over two million digital downloads in the United States.